77: Minion: Impossible

 Minion Pride and Prejudice.

-I don't even know what that would track to.
+minion pride and prejudice.
+Like, I don't even know, I don't even know what that would track to.

-And then who would click Minion Pride and Prejudice?
+And then who would click minion pride and prejudice?

-Oh, and then it could be two minions and then our faces like a filter.
+Oh, and then it could be two minions, and then our faces like a filter.
+No one would watch this video.

 No one would watch this video ever.
+It would not happen.

 Please, please.

-And when no one clicks on this video and it has the lowest viewership of anyone we've ever done, I want everyone to understand that
+Fine, you know what?
+For you, I want people to know.
+I am doing this for Dodger, and when no one clicks on this video and it has the lowest viewership of anyone we've ever done,

+that's how the algorithm works.
 We will be punished for this.

 We will be punished for putting minion bodies with our faces.